 How to request military records

-It is possible for the general public to access certain information about a veteran without needing his or her prior authorization.
+The general public can access certain information about a veteran without needing his or her prior authorization.
 This military service info is also available without getting the consent of the kin of a deceased veteran.
-The information that you can get from the Official Military Personnel Files (without invading anybody’s privacy) include the name of the soldier, his or her service number, dates when they started and ended their service and branch of service.
+The information you can get from the Official Military Personnel Files (without invading anybody’s privacy) includes the name of the soldier, his or her service number, dates when they started and ended their service, and branch of service.

 - The name of the soldier

-- The positions currently held as well as past positions held by the soldier
+- The positions currently held, as well as past positions held by the soldier.

 - The grades he presently holds and has held in the past